 Hunter’s Point South Park is a New York City Park situated along the East River in Long Island City, New York and directly faces the Manhattan skyline including the Empire State and Chrysler Buildings.
 Former New York Mayor Michael Bloomberg officially opened the park on August 28, 2013.
 The East River Ferry resides in the park and transports commuters to E. 34th street in Manhattan in just four minutes and to stops along the Brooklyn waterfront.
 The park also is located 3 blocks from the Vernon-Jackson stop on the 7 train.

 On June 27, 2018 Hunter’s Point South Phase II was officially opened to the public.
 This 5.5 acre, $100M park extension has been lauded the New York Times, Architectural Record, and other publications for its resilient waterfront design and innovative architectural features.
 The park, which is wrapped by tidal marshes throughout much of its area, boasts features such as fitness equipment, a kayak launch, meandering walking pathways, and plenty of green space on which to relax.
 There is also a permanent art installation, titled “Luminescence” designed by local artist Nobuho Nagasawa.
 The piece includes seven sculptures that represent the seven phases of the moon that absorb light energy and glow at night.
 The most striking feature of Phase II is a 30-foot cantilevered overlook, which stretches over the tidal marsh and offers quite possibly the best view of the Manhattan skyline you can find.
+For more information on the park’s resiliency features click here.

 Although the centerpiece of Hunter’s Point South Park is indeed the view of the Manhattan skyline, the park offers many fun activities that make it worthy of a visit.
 Phase I contains an oval shaped turf field and a basketball court with an outdoor gym.
 There is also a well-equipped children’s playground, a dog run, and sand volleyball courts.
 For those who prefer to sit back while basking in the ambiance of the waterfront, the park has covered areas and is adequately furnished with comfortable benches and chairs.
 Visitors can purchase food and drinks from early morning through dinner at LIC Landing by COFFEED, which is located by the East River Ferry Terminal.